Jam Thumbprint Cookies

-- Leave the dough in the fridge for 30 minutes if it is too soft.
+- Allow the dough to chill in the fridge for 15-30 minutes

-- Mix jam very well till it becomes like a thick paste.
+- Mix jam very well till it becomes like a thick smooth paste.

 - Preheat the oven at 180°C.

-- Take about half a tsp of the dough and roll it into a small ball.
+- Take about half tbsp of the dough and roll it into a small ball.
 Continue till all the dough is over.

-- Using the back of a pen, pencil or a wooden spoon handle make dents in the rolled balls.
+- Using the back of a wooden spoon handle or rolling pin, make indents in the rolled balls.